Health and Wellbeing

 We work together with health services, Hampshire County Council, the voluntary sector and a range of other partners to promote the health and wellbeing of residents.

 Our plan to improve health and wellbeing

-The Hart Health & Wellbeing Partnership, a sub-committee of Cabinet, is a group made up of Officers, Councillors and Health Care professionals.
+The Hart Health & Wellbeing Partnership, a sub-committee of Cabinet, is a group made up of Officers, Councillors, Health Care professionals and other key partners.
 Their brief is:

 - To lead collaborative working across the Hart District

 - To deliver added value in improving health and wellbeing and reducing health inequalities through working in partnership

 - To assist in the delivery of the outcomes and priorities of the Hampshire Health and Well Being Board Strategy